Carbonate Street Development

 What kind of housing density are you expecting/hoping for?

-Mike Krayna asked over 2 years ago
+Mike Krayna asked about 3 years ago

 Thanks for the question Mike!
 The current zoning of both lots will allow for relatively substantial density, anywhere from 65 - 85 units total between the two lots with the southern lot allowed to be single family homes/duplexes while the northern lot would be denser multi-family with commercial (including child care hopefully!) space.